 1. The following procedures apply to all fast jet operations from RAAF Base Williamtown.
 The safe operation of the aircraft should not be compromised in attempts to adhere to noise abatement procedures.
 Poor weather, emergencies and specific Air Traffic Control restrictions are examples where aircrew may make deliberate decisions to operate their aircraft in contravention to the guidelines below.
-However, aircrew should make a clear distinction between variation from these guidelines due to valid external factors and variation due to convenience.
+However, aircrew should make a clear distinction between variation from these guidelines due to valid external factors or for convenience.
 2. The departure and arrival procedures apply in visual approach/departure conditions only.
-They do not apply to Standard Instrument Departures, SAAWR departures, Instrument Meteorological Conditions (IMC) or Special Visual Flight Rules (VFR) operations, or when given specific ATC directions.
+They do not apply to Standard Instrument Departures, SAAWR departures, Instrument Meteorological Conditions (IMC) or Special Visual Flight Rules (VFR) operations, or when given specific direction by ATC.
 Nor do they relax the requirements to avoid SAAWR if directed.
 3. RAAF Base Williamtown flying operations generally require aircraft to track direct to their assigned training area or transit corridor once they are clear of the circuit area.
 Primarily dependent on weather conditions, aircraft will be given either a visual departure, or a Standard Instrument Departure (SID).
 4. Departures.
 The following departure procedures should be followed: - a.
 Runway 12.
 Climb straight ahead to 3 nautical miles (nm) (5.56km) or 2,500 ft (762m) AMSL (whichever comes first) prior to turning for departure heading.
 The intent is to avoid Banksia Grove and then conduct the majority of the departure over water. - b.
 Runway 30: - (1) Gate 1-6, Hunter Corridor, and northerly departures in general.
 Climb straight ahead to 2nm (3.7km).
 The intent is to fly over Grahamstown Dam and turn to departure gate once above 3,500 ft (1066m) AMSL or upon reaching the northern shore of the dam.
 This should ensure aircraft turn to departure gates either north of Medowie or overfly Medowie not below 3,500 ft (1066m) AMSL.
-To achieve this either fly the above track visually from 2nm (3.7km) or at 2nm turn heading 360°, at 5nm (9.26km) or 3,500 ft (1066m) AMSL (whichever comes first) turn right to departure heading. - (2) Gate 7, Nowra 5, and southerly departures in general.
+To achieve this either fly the above track visually from 2nm (3.7km) or at 2nm turn heading 360°, at 5nm (9.26km) or 3,500 ft(1066m)AMSL (whichever comes first) turn right to departure heading. - (2) Gate 7, Nowra 5, and southerly departures in general.
 Climb straight ahead to 2nm (3.7km).
 At 2nm, turn left to departure heading.
 Where possible, avoid delays to the left turn to minimise overflight of Raymond Terrace. - c.
 For either runway, be established on outbound track direct to gate (if applicable) by 10nm (18.2km). - d.
 Aircrew may request, or ATC may direct, cancellation of noise abatement departure procedures due traffic management or weather considerations.
-In these circumstances standard visual departure procedures apply.
-5. Recoveries.
-Where practical avoid direct overflight of Medowie, Tanilba Bay, Lemon Tree Passage and Raymond Terrace.
-In general, where possible, aircraft should not fly below 2,500' (760m) AMSL until through the Initial Point (IP).
-6. The intent on aircraft Recoveries is to allow visual recoveries via Initial and Pitch at altitudes down to 1,500ft (457m) AMSL where required due to weather.
-There is no intent to increase the number of instrument recoveries that are flown as this is counterproductive to reducing noise levels.
+In these circumstances, standard visual departure procedures apply.